dyhes/zulip/docs/production/export-and-import.md

 The output contains details on the objects deleted from the database.

-Now, exit the management shell and run this to clear Zulip's cache:
+Now, exit the management shell and run this to clear Aloha's cache:

 ```bash
 /home/zulip/deployments/current/scripts/setup/flush-memcached